Zero, ‘Get your shower first Commandant, CC and I will organize dinner, the chicken needs to be crisped, bring your drink in a minute.’

 ‘Yeah, that.
 He looks like the models they stick on the cover of romance novels, the ones fat women write and other fat women read.’

-Zero, ‘Fat girls can fantasize like anyone else.’
+Zero, ‘Fat girls can fantasize like anyone else, probably have to.’

 It’s near eight, we dress, the girls are in snug skirts, the hem hits just above mid-thigh, platforms, modal fiber t-shirts, the only kind we buy anymore, soft and silky against the skin.